Sharon-B/Recipe-Box/TESTING.md

 12. As a admin user I want to be able to edit/remove any recipe so that I can maintain a well curated site.

-    * Once an admin user is logged in an ‘admin menu’ option is now available in the navigation menu, which gives the admin user the option to Manage Recipes
+    * Once an admin user is logged in an ‘admin menu’ option is now available in the navigation menu, which gives the admin user the option to Manage Recipes.

     * From the Manage Recipes page the admin can edit or delete any recipe on the site.